Santa Barbara Hit-And-Run Accident Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Santa Barbara is the county seat of Santa Barbara in California and had a population of 88,665, according to the 2020 United States Census.
+Santa Barbara is the county seat of Santa Barbara County in California.
+The city had a population of 88,665, according to the 2020 United States Census.
 The city is located on the coast of the Pacific Ocean and is served by several major roadways, including California State Route 1 (SR 1), California State Route 192 (SR 192), and United States Route 101 (US 101).

 Santa Barbara is commonly referred to as The American Riviera because of its similarities to the French Riviera or Côte d’Azur.
 Both the pier area and State Street make Santa Barbara a very walkable city.

 While Santa Barbara can be very pedestrian-friendly, the city certainly has its fair share of motor vehicle traffic.
-When a motor vehicle strikes a pedestrian, California state laws dictate that drivers are expected to stop their cars, provide their identifying information to victims, and render any assistance that might be required.
+California state laws dictate that drivers are expected to stop their cars if they strike a pedestrian or another vehicle while driving.
+They need to provide their identifying information to victims and render any assistance that might be required.

-When a driver does not stop at the scene of a crash, it is known as a hit-and-run accident.
-Hit-and-run collisions are not just limited to pedestrians, however, as many people in other motor vehicles can also be involved in accidents in which the other driver simply flees the scene of a crash.
+When a driver fails to stop at the scene of a crash, it is referred to as a hit-and-run accident.
+Victims of these collisions are not limited to pedestrians alone.
+Many people in other motor vehicles can also be involved in accidents in which the other driver simply flees the scene of a crash.

 Our client was driving with his wife and son on a two-lane highway when a drunk driver crossed the double yellow lines, causing a head-on collision that claimed the life of a loving wife and mother.– Arash Khorsandi